cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 This way, we can display a loading spinner while the page loads (providing a smoother experience).
 The window will emit it's own event once loading is done, this time a [`ready-to-show`](http://electron.atom.io/docs/api/browser-window/#using-ready-to-show-event) event that allows us to display the graph without any worry of page-flickering while loading.
 We'll unhide the new window with [`win.show()`](http://electron.atom.io/docs/api/browser-window/#winshow) and close the loading window with [`loadingWin.close()`](http://electron.atom.io/docs/api/browser-window/#winclose).
-Finally, we'll add a listener for `closed` events to this new window, just like we did for the loading window.
+Next, we'll add a listener for `closed` events to this new window, just like we did for the loading window.
 All that we need to do is set `win = null` so that the window may be garbage collected.
+Lastly, another listener is required for the `Erase Auth` button we'll later add to `index.html`.
+`restart` is similar to `done-loading` in that it's a custom event rather than one related to the Electron lifecycle.
+Relaunching is straightforward to do; [`app.relaunch`](http://electron.atom.io/docs/api/app/#apprelaunchoptions) opens a new instance of the app with the same arguments as before and [`app.close(0)`](http://electron.atom.io/docs/api/app/#appexitexitcode) immediately closes the current copy of the app.

 ## The rest of main.js